 Pulse dose settings vary from device to device.
 The pulse dose a patient needs on a tank may differ from the stationary concentrator.
 Similarly, the optimal pulse dose on a stationary concentrator may not match the optimal setting on a portable oxygen concentrator.
 A pulse oximeter helps to determine whether the patient has the right flow setting for them.

 Pulse oximeters fit over the finger and measure the levels of oxygen in the blood.
 The pulse oximeter reports a value known as the SpO2 or oxygen saturation level.
 The physician should tell the patient and caregivers what an appropriate pulse oximetry value is for that patient.
 Oxygen saturation levels may drop during activity and sleep.
-Consequently, some people need higher flows or pulse dose settings during those times.
+Consequently, some people need higher flow or pulse dose settings during those times.

 Pulse oximetry is a vital tool in monitoring oxygen efficacy.
 Other signs that a patient may need extra oxygen are changes in the effort of breathing, cognition, dizziness, and fatigue.

 Uninterrupted delivery of supplemental oxygen is imperative.
 There must be a backup plan for oxygen delivery in the case of device failures or power outages as well as a plan for travel.
-The typical home set up for oxygen therapy at a minimum includes both a stationary concentrator and oxygen tanks for this reason.
+The typical home setup for oxygen therapy at a minimum includes both a stationary concentrator and oxygen tanks for this reason.
 Some portable oxygen concentrators can run on batteries.
 It is advisable to know the battery life of portable concentrators and to keep spare batteries and power supplies in case of malfunctions.
 Patients should also keep spare cannulas, masks, and tubing in case of breakage.
 Bags are available for transporting portable concentrators as well as oxygen cylinders to the grocery store or physician appointments.